tflatischler/JamCon/README.md

 # JamCon
-A project for building and using a BLE proxy device for Joy-Cons. (it will be fun)
+A project for experimenting with a BLE proxy device for Joy-Cons.
+It allows mapping and remapping of Joy-Con inputs using joycontrol by mart1nro.
+This is just for fun and educational purposes.

 # Tools and dependencies
 For listening to BLE PAckages, emulating and mapping Joy-Con Inputs, we will use joycontrol (https://github.com/mart1nro/joycontrol) - written by mart1nro.
 Beside joycontrol i used